 Configure Azure DevOps tabs in Microsoft Teams

-To bring your Kanban board or dashboard into Microsoft Teams, click the '+' ('add new tab') button on the top nav of your team channel.
+To bring your Kanban board or dashboard into Microsoft Teams, select + Add new tab on the upper portion of your team channel.
 Find the Website icon and add the link to your Azure DevOps board or dashboard.